-We implement our approach by using machine learning (ML) methods along with demographic information to predict which individuals are likely to be minimum wage workers in the Current Population Survey (CPS) data between 1979 and 2019.
+We implement our approach by using ML methods along with demographic information to predict which individuals are likely to be minimum wage workers in the Current Population Survey (CPS) data between 1979 and 2019.
 In particular, we use individuals' demographic characteristics to predict their probability of having an hourly wage less than 125% of the statutory minimum wage.
-We consider three tree-based learning tools in the training data: decision trees, random forests and gradient boosting tree, as well as the elastic net regularization of a logistic regression.
-A key advantage of the ML tools over the Card and Krueger (1995) approach is that they do not require the researcher to pre-specify the functional form of the prediction model, which is instead determined in a data-driven way.
-Then we compare the performance of various prediction models in the test data.
+We consider three tree-based learning tools in the training data: decision trees, random forests, and gradient-boosting trees, as well as the elastic net regularization of a logistic regression.
+A key advantage of the ML tools over the Card and Krueger (1995) approach is that they do not require the researcher to prespecify the functional form of the prediction model, which is instead determined in a data-driven way.
+Then we compare the performance of various prediction models on the test data.

-The best performing prediction comes from the gradient boosting tree model.
-The original linear prediction model proposed by Card and Krueger (1995) (with a judiciously chosen set of interactions) also performs relatively well, although not quite as well as the state-of-the-art machine learning tools.
-When compared to commonly used demographic groups in the literature (such as teens, or those under the age of 30 with high school or lesser educational credentials), the boosting approach can form groups with a similar number of (correctly classified) minimum wage workers while substantially reducing the number of (mis-classified) non-minimum wage workers.
-The gains in precision (i.e. the share of predicted minimum workers who are classified correctly) for a given level of recall (i.e. share of true minimum wage workers who are classified correctly) are sizeable when we limit attention to non-teen workers-a group that is of particular interest to policymakers.
+The best-performing prediction comes from the gradient-boosting tree model.
+The original linear prediction model proposed by Card and Krueger (1995; with a judiciously chosen set of interactions) also performs relatively well, although not quite as well as the state-of-the-art ML tools.
+When compared with commonly used demographic groups in the literature (such as teens or those under the age of 30 with high school or lower educational credentials), the boosting approach can form groups with a similar number of (correctly classified) minimum wage workers while substantially reducing the number of (misclassified) non-minimum-wage workers.
+The gains in precision (i.e., the share of predicted minimum wage workers who are classified correctly) for a given level of recall (i.e., the share of true minimum wage